matheusmr13/create-micro-react-app/presentation_guide.md

 - Cart -> Has state Cart with itens
 - Showcase -> Add item to cart -> Has state with filter by
 - Promotions -> List some promotions that filters itens on Showcase
+- Design System -> Responsible for all buttons on the page

+D
 Design System -> Version 1 (black and white, hard corners, monospaced) | Version 2 (colorfull, rounded, comic sans)